JCui2017/Streamlit-Plotly-Select/README.md

 # StreamlitPlotlySelect
-streamlit component for plotly that returns selected data
+Streamlit component for plotly that returns selected data 2021-05-30